 To add water lettuce to a pond or water garden, simply spread this floating plant on the water’s surface in the spring.
 Ideally, choose a spot with no current, as these plants do not grow well when pushed across the water.
 If there is a current in your water environment, separate the water lettuce from the current by using a floating dam.
 Items like plastic tubing and suction cups attached to the edges of a tank, a hula hoop, rocks, or fishing line work well for this purpose.

 Water lettuce is great for cleaning the water of decomposition byproducts and is often used to keep the water healthy for fish and aquatic life.
 This plant also reduces algae blooms by blocking sunlight in the water and by using up the nutrients needed for the algae to bloom.
-It can be grown with most fish, but larger fish, such as koi, cichlids, and goldfish, may nibble on and damage the plants.
+It can be grown in water gardens with fish, but larger fish, such as koi, cichlids, and goldfish, may nibble on and damage the plants.

 Water lettuce originated in Africa in the Nile River, but has spread across the world in aquatic gardens and ponds.
 If not contained, this plant can be very invasive outside of its native area and can kill native vegetation and fish by choking out sunlight and air exchange on the water’s surface.
 It can even clog irrigation or drainage systems.
 Growing water lettuce is prohibited in certain states and countries, so be sure to check your local guidelines before purchasing.